qyangaa/notes/Optimization/OPT2_OptimizationAlgorithms.md

 + If both smooth and strongly convex - linear convergence: $f(x_T)-f(x^*) \le O((1-m/M)^T)$
 + If only smooth - sublinear convergence: $f(x_T)-f(x^*) \le O(1/T)$
 + If only strongly convex: may not be smooth or differentiabe, can diverge
++ Lipschitz and strongly convex conditions are not affine invariant

 ### Line Search